Your biggest asset

 You should be prepared to prove that you can provide adequate housing for the children without remaining in the family home if you’ll be the primary caregiver.
 Adequate housing doesn’t have to mean the same standard of living as what you’ve been enjoying, but this aspect will also be taken into account by the courts.

 You might want to take the time to value your property to know what it’s worth in the divorce.

-You can get a report from a local surveyor, estate agent or a private home buyer.
+You can get a report from a local surveyor, estate agent or a home-buying company such as ourselves.
+(If you’re interested in selling your house very fast, we may be your best bet).
 Once you have this report, you can compare it to what you owe on your mortgage to determine how much would be left to split between the couple.

 If the home is mostly paid off, the proceeds from the sale could be enough to give each party a new start.